Naludrag/AIT/labo3/Rapport.md

 The result as we see is a good distribution of traffic between the two servers

 #### 4.2
-In this step we set the delay value of s1 to 250 ms.
+In this step we set the delay value of s1 to 250 ms. With the command : `curl -H "Content-Type: application/json" -X POST -d '{"delay": 250}' http://<containerIp>:3000/delay`.
 ![250ms](img/4.2.png)
-As we see this value is enough to disturb our servers.
+As we see, this value is enough to disturb our servers.
 We have a remarkable decrease of the performance, the throughput is decreased in s1 due the time taken by each request, mostly caused by the delay.

 #### 4.3
 After we increased the delay of s1 to 2500 ms we get the following results :